Why choose Public Health at the University of Arizona?

 Earn a degree that prepares you for success.

 The Bachelor of Science with a major in Public Health at the University of Arizona is a degree that will provide you with comprehensive coursework and experiential education in public health.
-In Arizona, the UA public health degree is the only program accredited by the Council on Education for Public Health.
+In Arizona, the UArizona public health degree is the only program accredited by the Council on Education for Public Health.

 You will have the opportunity to customize your degree experience to match your interests, aspirations, and future goals.
 Learn more about the emphasis areas and decide which is right for you.

 |I am interested in environmental health, occupational health and safety, and research.||Environmental and Occupational Health Emphasis|

 |I want to study health in a global setting or work with agencies focused on global health.||Global Health Emphasis|